 \subsection{Acknowledgements}

-We thank Vadim Gorin for lots of stimulating discussions, and Lingfu Zhang for his helpful comments during the preparation of the text.
-We are also grateful to Yun Li for pointing out useful references about Airy processes, to Julien Sohier and Francesco Caravenna for pointing out useful references about conditonal functinal CLT. \textbf{Notations.} For any real numbers $a<b$, we denote $\llbracket a, b\rrbracket = [a, b]\cap\Z$.
+We thank Vadim Gorin and Lingfu Zhang for many stimulating discussions.
+We are also grateful to Yun Li for pointing out useful references about Airy processes, and to David Sivakoff, Andy Heeszel, Zihao Fang, Julien Sohier and Francesco Caravenna for pointing out useful references about random walks and conditional functional CLT.
+DK is supported by the NSF RTG grant DMS 1937241. \textbf{Notations.} For any real numbers $a<b$, we denote $\llbracket a, b\rrbracket = [a, b]\cap\Z$.
 We also use $A\sim B$ to express $c_1\le A/B\le c_2$ for some constants $c_1<c_2$, uniform in the variables of $A$, $B$ according to the context.
 Similarly, $A\lesssim B$ expresses $A\le c_{3}B$ for some uniform constant $c_3>0$.
-For a real-valued function $f$ whose domain is a subset of $\R$, we use $f(x-)/f(x+)$ to denote the left/right limit of $f$ at $x\in \R$, when it exists. $f$ is \emph{C\'adl\'ag} if it is right continuous and has a left limit for each $x$ in the interior of its domain.
+For a real-valued function $f$ whose domain is a subset of $\R$, we use $f(x-)/f(x+)$ to denote the left/right limits of $f$ at $x\in \R$, when it exists. $f$ is \emph{C\'adl\'ag} if it is right continuous and has a left limit for each $x$ in the interior of its domain.